telerik/blazor-docs/components/dialog/integration.md

 # Integrating Components into the Blazor Dialog

+A common application requirement is to display other Blazor components in the Blazor Dialog.
+You can achieve this by placing them inside the `DialogContent`.

-You can use other components inside the `DialogContent`.
-In this case, the two-way binding for the parameters of these components may not work as expected.
+>The two-way binding for the parameters of the components nested in the `DialogContent` may not work as expected.
 The Dialog needs to [`Refresh`]({%slug dialog-overview%}#dialog-reference-and-methods) to reflect UI changes.

 This article contains the following examples: